Top of the page

 Sodium causes your body to hold on to extra water.
 This may cause your heart failure symptoms to get worse.
-Limiting sodium may help you feel better and lower your risk of having to go to the hospital.
+Limiting sodium may help you feel better.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.